Skip to content

 1. Forensic Case Data and Malware Samples: 30 days from upload (default, configurable by user).
 Users may select shorter retention periods through account settings.
 Permanently destroyed upon expiration.
 2. Account Information: Duration of active account.
 Upon deletion request, removed within 30 days subject to legal retention obligations.
 3. Payment and Billing Records: 5 years from transaction date (required by Korean tax law and EU VAT regulations).
 4. Server Logs: 90 days, then automatically purged.
 5. Communication Records: Duration of account plus 1 year.
 6. Consumer Complaint or Dispute Records: 3 years (required by Korean Act on Consumer Protection in Electronic Commerce).
 7. Contract or Subscription Records: 5 years (required by Korean Commercial Act).
 When retention periods expire, data is destroyed per our destruction procedures described in this policy.

 Per GDPR Article 28 and PIPA Article 26, we engage the following data processors, each bound by data processing agreements: 1.
 Clerk, Inc. (United States) — User authentication, identity management.
 Contact: https://clerk.com/legal/privacy - Retention: Deleted upon account closure 2.
-RunPod, Inc. (United States) — GPU compute infrastructure for AI forensic analysis.
-Contact: https://www.runpod.io/privacy-policy - Retention: Deleted immediately after analysis completion 3.
-Cloudflare, Inc. (United States) — Encrypted object storage (R2), CDN, DDoS protection.
-Contact: https://www.cloudflare.com/privacypolicy/ - Retention: User-configured period (default 30 days) 4.
-Google LLC (United States) — Social login (Google OAuth).
+RunPod, Inc. (United States) — AI analysis processing infrastructure.
+Contact: https://www.runpod.io/privacy-policy - Retention: Processed according to purpose completion or the user-configured retention period 3.
+Cloudflare, Inc. (United States) — Security, network protection, content delivery, and data hosting infrastructure.
+Contact: https://www.cloudflare.com/privacypolicy/ - Retention: User-configured period or period necessary for service operation 4.
+Google LLC (United States) — Social login.
 Contact: https://support.google.com/accounts - Retention: Deleted upon session end 5.
 Paddle.com Market Ltd (United Kingdom) — Merchant of Record for payments, billing, tax, refunds.
 Paddle acts as an independent controller for payment transaction data.
-Contact: https://www.paddle.com/legal/privacy - Retention: Legal requirement (5 years) Sub-Processor Changes: We will notify users at least 30 days in advance of any changes to our data processors, including additions or replacements.
+Contact: https://www.paddle.com/legal/privacy - Retention: Legal requirement (5 years) 6.
+Resend, Inc. (United States) — Transactional and notification email delivery (account verification, security alerts, retention notices, newsletter).
+Contact: https://resend.com/legal/privacy-policy - Retention: Email metadata up to 30 days; content not stored beyond delivery Sub-Processor Changes: We will notify users at least 30 days in advance of any changes to our data processors, including additions or replacements.
 If you object to a new processor, you may terminate your account.

 We do not sell, rent, or trade your personal data.
 We share data only: 1.
 With Data Processors as described above, under binding agreements.
 2. When required by law, regulation, or valid legal process (with notification where legally permitted).
 3. To protect the rights, property, or safety of unJaena AI, our users, or the public.
 4. In connection with a merger, acquisition, or asset sale (with notice to affected users).
 5. With your explicit consent.
 Forensic case data and malware samples are never shared between users.
 Each user's data is logically isolated.

-Forensic evidence may contain sensitive personal information including biometric data, health records, financial information, communications data, or information revealing political opinions or religious beliefs.
-1. User Responsibility: Users uploading forensic data must ensure lawful authority and, where required, appropriate legal basis (including separate consent under PIPA Art.
-23 and PIPL Art.
+Forensic evidence and contract documents may contain sensitive personal information.
+Under GDPR Article 9 special categories, this includes: racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for unique identification, health data, data concerning sex life or sexual orientation.
+PIPL Article 28 additionally covers medical/health data, financial accounts, location tracking, and personal data of minors under 14.
+PIPA Article 23 covers ideology/belief, political views, health/sex life, genetic and biometric information, and criminal history.
+1. User Responsibility: Users uploading forensic data must ensure lawful authority and, where required, appropriate legal basis (including explicit consent under GDPR Art.
+9(2)(a), separate consent under PIPA Art.
+23, and PIPL Art.
 29) to process sensitive information.
-2. Separate Consent: Where Korean law (PIPA) or Chinese law (PIPL) applies and sensitive information is knowingly processed, we obtain separate, specific consent.
-3. Purpose Limitation: Sensitive information within forensic data is processed solely for forensic analysis as directed by the user.
-4. Enhanced Protection: All forensic data is encrypted with AES-256-GCM using per-case isolated keys with strict access controls.
+2. Separate Consent: Where applicable law requires it and sensitive information is knowingly processed, we obtain separate, specific, explicit consent at the data collection consent step.
+3. Purpose Limitation: Sensitive information within forensic / contract data is processed solely for the analysis task selected by the user.
+4. Enhanced Protection: All forensic and contract data is encrypted with AES-256-GCM using per-case isolated keys with strict access controls.
+5. GDPR Article 10 (Criminal-Offense Data): Forensic case data may include allegations or records of criminal conduct.
+Such data is processed under the controller-processor model (user is controller; unJaena is processor) and access is restricted to those acting under the user's authority for the analysis task.

 Per GDPR Article 22 and PIPA Article 37-2: 1.
-Our Service uses AI (LLMs, MITRE ATT&CK mapping, malware behavioral analysis, semantic search, timeline reconstruction) as core analytical tools.
+Our Service uses AI models (MITRE ATT&CK mapping, malware behavioral analysis, semantic search, timeline reconstruction) as core analytical tools.
 2. No Solely Automated Decisions with Legal Effect: AI analysis produces advisory reports for human investigators.
 The Service does not autonomously make legal determinations or enforcement actions.
-3. Human Oversight: Results are intended for review by qualified professionals.
-4. Your Rights: You may obtain information about the logic involved, request human review, express your views, and contest findings.
+3. Qualified-Investigator Oversight: Results are intended for review by qualified professionals.
+4. Your Rights: You may obtain information about the logic involved, request a qualified-investigator review (analyst review), express your views, and contest findings.
 Contact: dpo@unjaena.com 5.
 AI analysis may contain inaccuracies.
 Users should independently verify critical findings.
 We have conducted Data Protection Impact Assessments (DPIAs) as required by GDPR Article 35 for processing operations involving AI analysis of forensic evidence.
 DPIA summaries are available upon request to dpo@unjaena.com.
 This disclosure is provided pursuant to GDPR Article 22, PIPA Article 37-2, and AI Basic Act Article 4.

 You may file a complaint with a supervisory authority: 1.
 Korea — Personal Information Protection Commission (PIPC): https://www.pipc.go.kr, +82-2-2100-3399 - Korea Internet & Security Agency (KISA): privacy.kisa.or.kr / 118 - Personal Information Dispute Mediation Committee (KOPICO): kopico.go.kr / 1833-6972 - Supreme Prosecutors' Office Cyber Investigation Division: spo.go.kr / 1301 - National Police Agency Cyber Bureau: ecrm.police.go.kr / 182 2.
 EU — Data Protection Authority of your member state (e.g., Ireland DPC, France CNIL, Germany BfDI) 3.
 Japan — Personal Information Protection Commission (PPC): https://www.ppc.go.jp 4.
 United Kingdom — Information Commissioner's Office (ICO): https://ico.org.uk We encourage contacting dpo@unjaena.com first to resolve concerns directly.